 After we meet and understand the local regulations and get permits, we begin installing the septic tank.
 We’ll also make room for inlet and outlet piping.
 We will look at what type of manhole cover might be needed as well.

 Every septic system installed by On Call Services is permitted by the Department of Environmental Quality and inspected by a State Certified Inspector.
 Repair your aging septic systems or arrange for the installation of a new one with help from the septic system installation and repair team at On Call Services in Tulsa.

 Anaerobic septic systems utilize anaerobic bacteria to break down solid waste.
 These bacteria don’t rely on oxygen to live.
-In an anaerobic system, you’ve got a septic tank with two main pipes.
-One of these goes to the house, and the other heads out into your yard.
-That main pipe splits into several pipes that sit just below the surface of your lawn.
+An aerobic system uses a septic tank with two pipes – one of which goes to the house, and the other to your yard.
+The pipe that goes to your yard splits into several pipes under your yard.

 Aerobic Septic System

-The aerobic septic system involves three tanks.
-Waste enters the first tank and settles into layers like the anaerobic system.
-But when it moves to the next tank, the treatment tank, an aerator moves oxygen bubbles through the waste.
-This allows aerobic bacteria to consume the waste.
-From there, wastewater moves to a pump tank where it’s treated again.
+Aerobic septic systems utilize three tanks.
+Waste enters the first tank where the solids settle and the liquids move to the top.
+Then it moves to the treatment tank where an aerator moves oxygen bubbles through the waste to allow aerobic bacteria to consume it.
+Then the wastewater moves to a pump tank where it’s treated again.
 Next, sprinkler heads in your yard will water your lawn with the treater gray water.

 Download a helpful guide on aerobic septic systems from the State of Oklahoma here.